altercation/backpac/README.md

 * Install from AUR (see install below).
 * Automatically generate first config with: `backpac -Uf`
-* View a report: `backpac -R` or `backpac -Rf` to skip prompts
+* View a report: `backpac -Q` or `backpac -Qf` to skip prompts

 Why?
 ----

-I wanted something simple to set up my Arch Linux machines, save state and restore it.
-Lists, pacman, file backup, git.
-Backpac just glues some of these pieces together.
+There are a lot of 'big-iron' solutions to maintaining, backing up and restoring system state.
+Setting these up for a single system or a handful of personal systems has always seemed like overkill.

+There are also some existing pacman list making utilities around, but most of them seem to list either all packages or don't separate the official and aur packages the way I wanted.
+Some detect group install state, some don't.
+I wanted all these features in backpac.

+Finally, whatever tool I use, I'd like it to be simple (c.f. the Arch Way).
+Lists that are produced should be human readable, human maintainable and not different from what I'm using in non-automated form.
+Backpac fulfills these requirements.

+Regarding files, I wanted to be able to backup arbitrary system files to a git repository.
+Tools like etckeeper are interesting but non /etc files in that case aren't backed up (without some link trickery) and there isn't any automatic integration with pacman, so there is no current advantage to using a tool like that.
+I also like making an explicit list of files to snapshot.

-It needed to have very minimal requirements and work on fresh systems.
-Bash was the obvious choice.
+Bash was selected as backpac needed to have very minimal requirements and work on fresh systems.

 Details
 -------